 Mix everything you added by hand for few minutes until it blends together.

 Now you should form ćevapi using 2-3 cm sausage funnel but you can also use top of bottle (cut the bottom off) and force mix through it.
 Cut longer sausage-like strips in 5-10 cm. (if you cut it shorter then each will be easier to handle on grill but there will be more of them to handle and they tend to dry out).
 My preferred size is 2.5×10 cm (or 1×4 inches, for SI challenged).

 Do not put them on open flames – that is not point of grilling.
 You should always strive to cook them longer on lower heat.
-Total time should be 5-15 minutes (depends mostly on their thickness) with few turns when each side is done.
-Meat should be well done on outside and done on inside.
+Total time should be 5-15 minutes (depends mostly on their thickness) with a few turns when each side is done.
+Meat should be well done on outside and done on the inside.
 If you have something rare – you did it wrong.

 You should serve it in lightly grilled flat bread.

 There are lot of side dishes you can serve but I do tend to like ajvar the best.
 Freshly chopped onions (thick rings) does work but don’t kiss anybody after.
 Some people like sour cream but I’ll skip that.